FayasAhmed-98/url-shortener/README.md

 5. Load Balancer
 - **Role**: Distributes incoming traffic evenly across multiple API server instances to ensure high availability and fault tolerance.
 - **Why?**: Prevents any single server from becoming a bottleneck and enables horizontal scaling.
+- **Current Setup**: Since the service is being developed locally, a load balancer is not currently implemented.
+However, it is a future consideration for scaling the service in production environments.

 ### Scalability
 ##### Horizontal Scaling